shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

 <h6 id="1.1">1.1 Install xen hypervisor</h6>

-to install xen hypervisor, all you need to do is:
+To install xen hypervisor, all you need to do is:
 ```
     apt-get install xen-linux-system-amd64
 ```
-after you install the xen hypervisor, the grub will automatically set xen hypervisor as default boot item. now you can reboot.
+After you install the xen hypervisor, the grub will automatically set xen hypervisor as default boot item. now you can reboot.

 <h6 id="1.2">1.2 Install xen tools</h6>

-xen has many toolstack which can be used to create and manage VMs. xl is the default tools. to install xl-tools. type:
+Xen has many toolstack which can be used to create and manage VMs. xl is the default tools. to install xl-tools. type:
 ```
     apt-get install xen-tools
 ```
-if you have already reboot in the previous step. now you can type:
+If you have already reboot in the previous step. now you can type:
 ```
     xl top
 ```
-it will show the dom0 status.
+It will show the dom0 status.

 <h6 id="1.3">1.3 Configuration network for guest OS</h6>

-now we have installed xen hypervisor and xen-tools. the next step is to configure the network for guest OS. unlike virtualbox or vmware, they can create virtual ethernet automatically for us, we need create it manually. first we need to install bridge utilities.
+Now we have installed xen hypervisor and xen-tools. the next step is to configure the network for guest OS. unlike virtualbox or vmware, they can create virtual ethernet automatically for us, we need create it manually. first we need to install bridge utilities.
 ```
     apt-get install bridge-utils
 ```
-now we can specify network information through */etc/network/interfaces* file.
+Now we can specify network information through */etc/network/interfaces* file.
 ```
     auto lo
     iface lo inet loopback